shundhammer/qdirstat/README.md

 latest Qt 5.
 It does not need any KDE libs or infrastructure.
 It runs on every X11-based desktop on Linux, BSD and other Unix-like systems.

-QDirStat has a number of new features compared to KDirStat:
+QDirStat has a number of new features compared to KDirStat.
+To name a few:

 - Multi-selection in both the tree and the treemap.
-- No more restriction on the number of user-defined cleanup actions.
+- Unlimited number of user-defined cleanup actions.
 - Properly show errors of cleanup actions (and their output, if desired).
-- Only one binary file required.
-It contains everything including icons etc.
-  (Qt runtime libs are still required to be installed).
+- File categories (MIME types) and their treemap color are now configurable.
+- Exclude rules for directories are easily configurable.
+- Desktop-agnostic; no longer relies on KDE or any other specific desktop.

 See section _New Features_ for more details.